Classic Pavlova Recipe: A Beginners Guide

 - Add to the clean bowl with cream of tartar and froth up.

-- Gradulay add caster sugar.
+- Gradually add caster sugar.

 - Once added, mix for 5 minutes before adding vanilla and corn flour.
 Fold through.